ajam/aufbau/README.md

-    "displayName": "Chartbuilder", // How you want it to display "indexPath": "build/index.html", // The path to the `index.html` entry point for your app "buildCmd": "npm run build", // Optional, any additional build command "icon": "chartbuilder.png" // Optional, specify an icon here and add it to the `icons/` folder if the app doesn't come with one.
+    "displayName": "Chartbuilder", // How you want it to display "indexPath": "build/index.html", // The path to the `index.html` entry point for your app "buildCmd": "npm run build", // Optional, any additional build command "icon": "chartbuilder.png" // Optional, only needed if your app doesn't have its own icon in `icons/icon.png`.
+The icon specified here live in the aufbauf `icons/` folder.
   }
 ]
 ````

 **Note:** Only one build command is supported.
 That is to say, you can't do something like `gulp && npm run build`.
 If you have a command like that, simply make a new `script` command in you `package.json` that runs those two together.
+If you're app is more complicated, see below.

 You can also include **private** or **public** GitHub repos with the following syntax: